A full written recap of the completed competition, including the league stage, finals, top performers, and championship result.

 Among the individual performers, Arjun Venkatesh of Perth Panthers finished as the leading run scorer with 345 runs, making him one of the most dangerous batters in the competition.
 With the ball, Liam Fairchild of Howzat Hornets led the way with 28 wickets, underlining just how important wicket-taking bowlers were across the tournament.
 Player of the Series went to Callum Hughes of Pitch Invaders, who collected 2414 points across the campaign and delivered the kind of all-round impact that defined the competition.

 The finals then gave the tournament its clearest turning points.
 In the first semifinal, Howzat Hornets defeated Auckland Arrows with a result of Chasing team won by 5 wickets.
 In the second semifinal, Perth Panthers overcame Metro Mavericks with a result of Chasing team won by 5 wickets.
-That set up a final between Howzat Hornets and Perth Panthers, with both teams arriving by very different paths.
-Perth Panthers had earned their place by knocking out the top-ranked side, while Howzat Hornets entered the final after a dominant semifinal display.
+That set up a final between Howzat Hornets and Perth Panthers, with Howzat Hornets carrying the pressure of being the league leader into the championship match.

 In the championship match, Howzat Hornets completed the job against Perth Panthers, with the official result recorded as Chasing team won by 1 wickets.
-That win sealed the title and turned a strong finals run into a championship campaign.
-What makes T20Sim Cup #29 especially memorable is that the eventual champions did not finish first in the league phase, showing how important timing, form, and composure become once knockout matches begin.
+That win sealed the title and turned a dominant league campaign into a complete championship run.
+What makes T20Sim Cup #29 especially memorable is that Howzat Hornets finished first in the league phase and still delivered when the pressure was highest.
 The tournament set an exciting standard for future T20Sim competitions and delivered a complete cricket story from opening round to final trophy moment.